git-pull/tao-of-tmux/manuscript/00-foreword.md

 do your magic!
 You'll learn how to create, delete, move between, and resize panes.

+[*Configuration*](#config) discusses customization of tmux and set the foundation for how to think about configuration so you can customize your own.

-[*Configuration*](#config) discusses customization of tmux via keybindings and status line behavior.
-You'll even learn how to show your CPU and memory usage via the status line.
+[Status bar](#status-bar) is devoted singularly to the customization of the status line in tmux.
+You'll even learn how to show CPU and memory usage via the status line.

 [Scripting tmux](#scripting-tmux) goes into command [shorthands](#shorthands),
 as well as the advanced and powerful [Targets](#targets) and [Formats](#formats)